gat786/starter-blog/content/blog/2021-03-19-how-to-take-your-software-online.md

 ```

 This will read a file named `quotes.json` and return a random quote from the file when it finds one.
 I found that file on [kaggle](https://www.kaggle.com/akmittal/quotes-dataset?select=quotes.json).

+Now let's try to make an API around this function.

+It would be better if you have watched the video which is suggested to get more idea about how it works but I will explain over here in a bit.

+How it works in REST is you send in distinct types of HTTP requests to do different tasks.

+For E.g.

+If you want to fetch some data you will send a GET request, if you want to delete some data you will send a DELETE request.
+If you want to create some new resource, you will send in POST request and same goes for updating you will send in a UPDATE request.
+For more information on this go [here](https://www.w3schools.com/tags/ref_httpmethods.asp).